OpenDendro/dplPy/docs/guide/reading-writing-data.md

 These are advisories, not errors: the returned DataFrame is complete, and the missing years appear as `NaN`.

+### Case-flipped series IDs

+Some files write one core's ID with inconsistent letter case partway through (e.g. `FDD08A` for the older decades, then `FDD08a`).
+A case-sensitive read would split that into two separate series.
+When the case variants have **disjoint years** and one block is **missing its stop marker** — together a strong sign of a single core split by a case slip — dplPy merges them back into one series under `join=True` (the default) and records it on `df.attrs["dplpy_case_merged"]`.
+The merge also resolves the spurious "no stop marker" precision warning that the unterminated block would otherwise raise.

+Case variants that are *not* merged — under `join=False`, or when both blocks are already properly terminated (so they may be genuinely distinct cores) — are kept separate and listed on `df.attrs["dplpy_case_variant_ids"]` so you can decide.

 ## Chronology files with `read_crn`